8 Best Renters Insurance Companies in Texas of 2026

 - Multi-Policy Discount: Discount if you bundle renters and auto insurance.

-- Being Claims-Free: If you don’t make a claim in a set period of time, you’ll receive a discount.
+- Being Claims-Free: You'll receive a discount if you don’t claim in a set period.

 - Home Security: You'll get a discount if you install a security system, a smoke detector, or an alarm.
 If your rental building has security cameras and doormen, that’s even better.